-Why League of Legends Is NOT Dying
+Is League of Legends Finally Dying In 2019?

 League of Legends is a huge game with a huge community and millions of eager fans.
 Like most successful things in the world, there are always people who question how long their success can go on for.